Understanding blood pressure isn’t easy, especially when words like “systolic,” “diastolic,” and “millimeters of mercury” (mm Hg) are involved.

 Numbers higher than 120/80 mm Hg are a red flag that you need to take on heart-healthy habits.

-When your systolic (upper number) is between 120 and 139 mm Hg or your diastolic (lower number) is between 80 and 89, it means you have “prehypertension.”
+When your systolic (upper number) is between 120 and 139 mm Hg or your diastolic (lower number) is between 80 and 89, it means you have prehypertension.

-Although these numbers aren’t technically considered “high blood pressure,” you’ve moved out of the normal range.
+Although these numbers aren’t technically considered high blood pressure, you’ve moved out of the normal range.
 Elevated blood pressure has a good chance of turning into actual high blood pressure, which puts you at increased risk of heart disease and stroke.